The Hollingbourne Meadows Trust is to hold an Outdoor Art Festival on 2nd September and further details are below.

 The time of the last post from Eyhorne Green from Monday to Friday has been brought forward by 15 minutes to 4.45pm from 2nd July.
-The Saturday collection is not affected and post will continue to be collected from Christopher’s Village Shop in Eyhorne Street at at about 1.30pm each weekday.
+Other local postboxes have had their times brought forward by 15 minutes including the one opposite the School and the one opposite the All Saints’ Church.
+The Saturday collection is not affected and post will continue to be collected from Christopher’s Village Shop in Eyhorne Street at about 1.30pm each weekday.

 The Annual Summer Fete and Exemption Dog Show on 9th June produced a surplus of £549.30 for the Parish Council subject to final audit.
 The provisional date for the 2019 event is 8th June.